sjkdfsjkdf/screenmill/README.md

-# ScreenMill R package
+# Screenmill R package

 Tools for working with [ScreenMill](http://www.rothsteinlab.com/tools/screen_mill/cm_engine) data.

 ## Installation

-The `screenmill` package is not currently available on [CRAN](https://cran.r-project.org), but can be installed from GitHub by following the instructions below.
+This package is not currently available on [CRAN](https://cran.r-project.org), but can be installed from GitHub by following the instructions below.

 **Step 1**: Install [R](https://cloud.r-project.org) (>= 3.3.0 recommended).